hashgraph/hedera-mirror-node/docs/monitor.md

 `hedera.mirror.monitor.subscribe.grpc.subscribers` property can be adjusted to increase the number of concurrent subscribers for that scenario.

+## OpenAPI

+The monitor [OpenAPI](https://www.openapis.org) specification is available at `/api/v1/docs/openapi` and `/api/v1/docs/openapi.yaml`.
+The [Swagger UI](https://swagger.io/tools/swagger-ui) is also available at `/api/v1/docs`.
+This UI provides a form of documentation, and an interactive way to explore the monitor's REST API.

 ## Dashboard & Metrics

 The monitor includes a Grafana [dashboard](/charts/hedera-mirror-common/dashboards/hedera-mirror-monitor.json) that